bhavanisathish/Regression-LinearRegression/README.md

 # Regression-LinearRegression

-Regression is used to predict the values in continuous
+Regression is used to predict the values in continuous varaiables

 Linear regression is a linear relationship between input and output.